edelooff/LPD8806-Miniprojects/README.md

 MiniFade
 --------

-A basic example of communicating with the LPD8806 LED-strip, without using any existing libraries.
+A basic example of communicating with the LPD8806 LED-strip, using only default Arduino libraries.
 This sketch uses direct SPI communication.
-This reduces the memory footprint of the application significantly (the LPD8806 library requires 3 bytes for each LED), which might be an interesting technique for sketches that require most of the 2kB of available SRAM on a typical Arduino.
+This reduces the memory (RAM) footprint of the application significantly (the LPD8806 library requires 3 bytes for each LED), which might be an interesting technique for sketches that require most of the 2kB of available SRAM on a typical Arduino.
 The animation shown is a very plain and simple full-strip animated white blinking (with a few steps of smoothing in place).

 RunningColorDot
 ---------------

 In this sketch, a colored dot is painted on the strip.
-The dot moves along the strip at a considerable speed (this delay is configurable) while changing colors all the while (again, configurable).
+The dot moves along the strip at a considerable speed (the delay between steps is configurable) while changing colors all the while (again, configurable speed).
 Behind the dot is a fading trail and the length of this combined trail can be set.
-As this is achieved by simple bit shifting the maximum length is 7, though 5 or 6 look better.
+As this is achieved by simple bit shifting the maximum length is 7, though it looks considerably better with a shorter length of 5 or 6 LEDs.

 In addition to moving along the strip, there is a "one in a number" chance for the trail to change direction.
 The main dot's direction changes and the trail follows the dot in the other direction.
 Where the change of direction happened, a light on the strip lights up, as if the dot had collided with it.
 There is also a brief pause when the 'collision' occurs.
 This dot remains lit on the strip until the trail passes over it, and has no further purpose.